-Built in 1915, the Rapid City firehouse is one of the city’s most unique and interesting landmarks, listed on the National Historic Register.
+Built in 1915 and listed on the National Historic Register, the Rapid City firehouse is one of the city’s most interesting landmarks.
 But it’s what’s housed inside that’s attracting visitors these days.

 Inside “The Firehouse,” as it is called by locals, is South Dakota’s oldest operating brewery.
-The bar is adorned with authentic South Dakota firefighting memorabilia from the days of Rapid City’s first fire brigades—including the original fire pole, ladders, and patches.
+The bar is adorned with authentic South Dakota firefighting memorabilia from the days of Rapid City’s first fire brigades—including the original fire pole, ladders, patches, and even a vintage water tanker hanging from the ceiling.

 Rapid City’s early fire department consisted of three hose companies organized in 1881 and a hook-and-ladder company.
 The department became formally organized in 1907, and in 1915 this fine new fire hall was built.
 The two-story building, constructed of brick and Fall River sandstone, exemplifies the Chicago School architectural style.